mentorpaired/core/README.md

 ### Installation

-**Ubuntu 18.04 Users**
+**For Ubuntu 18.04 Users:**
  Please install and set up the following packages first, upgrade if you find the package is already installed:
 * Python3.
 Run the 'python3 -V' command to see the version you have installed.
 * PostgreSQL (Ensure the server is running).
 Alternatively, if your project is a small one or you find you don't need PostgreSQL, Python includes a lightweight database called SQLite so you won't need to set up a database, however it cannot support a high level of concurrency.